 5. Transfer to Bank

-Generally, consumers would want to deposit money received via applications into their bank accounts.
+Generally, consumers want to deposit money received from their chosen bank for savings via applications into their bank accounts.
 While every app has its unique business plan, this is one of the most popular P2P Payment features.

 Having covered the features of P2P payment software, let’s move on to the money transfer app development process.